jp1995/kappa-launcher/README.md

 Once you have done this, simply run the script again.

+Requirements:
+* rofi
+* jq
+* streamlink.
-Requirements include rofi, jq and streamlink.
-Optionally, you'll also need chatterino or chatty for the chat client and xdg-utils for the browser fuction.
+Optionally, you'll also need chatterino or chatty for the chat client and xdg-utils for the browser function.

 ## To do